 Starring Dave Johns, Hayley Squires

-Having won the Palme D'or at the Cannes Film Festival should be an indicator of just how wonderful this film is.
+Grade: FAILHaving won the Palme D'or at the Cannes Film Festival should be an indicator of just how wonderful this film is.
 A stirring, quiet, contemplative, and understated film about a man with a heart condition who is given the runaround by the government dole and benefits scheme.
-He encounters young mother Kattie (Squires), who is also facing hard times and they form an unlikely kinship.
+He encounters young mother Kattie (Squires), who is also facing hard times, and they form an unlikely kinship.
 This film is emotionally gripping from beginning to end.
 At the press screening I attended, which was populated by ornery, grumpy film critics who all look like Silent Bob, everyone walked away glassy-eyed.
 But does it pass the Bechdel test?
 Nope.
 Kattie is the only character with a name that we know of.
 She meets no other women and speaks to no other women.
 This is truly a shame because it shows that out of all the characters in this film, any one of them could easily have been written as a woman instead of a man.
-If this film was called, I, Daniella Blake instead, it would have changed nothing about the story, or the character's traits, or the narrative arc, nor changed the outcome.
+If this film was called, I, Daniella Blake instead, it would have changed nothing about the story, or the character's traits, or the narrative arc.
+It was also wouldn't have changed the outcome.

 Manchester By the Sea